Mayor-President Melvin "Kip" Holden

 Metropolitan Council District 1

-A native of Baker, Louisiana, Trae graduated from Baker High School and received his Bachelor of Science degree at UL at Monroe, and Jurist Doctorat Degree from Southern University.
+A native of Baker, Louisiana, Trae graduated from Baker High School and received his Bachelor of Science degree at UL at Monroe, and Jurist Doctorate Degree from Southern University.

 Trae Welch currently serves as Zachary City Prosecutor and practices law in Zachary.
+Mr. Welch is also Chairman of the Baton Rouge Metropolitan Airport Commission.
 He is a former Baker Councilman and former member of the Baker Planning/Zoning Board.
 He and his wife, Lynn own and operate the Jack and Jill’s Children Boutique in Zachary.
 They have a two year old son, Quaid.

 Legislative Aide is Lisa Rioux.